daniel-wrench/reynolds_scales_project/README.md

     For the non-mfi datasets, we only get a missing value for a 12-hour average if there is no data for that period.
 Otherwise, we simply get an average of the available data for each period.

-5. **Get the analytical and numerical variables by running a sequence of calculations and output the final dataframe:**
+5. **Get the numerical variables by running a sequence of calculations:**

     Local: `bash 2_calculate_numerical_vars_local.sh`

+    HPC: `sbatch 2_calculate_numerical_vars.sh`

+    See the notebook **demo_scale_funcs.ipynb** for more on these calculations.
+Fitting parameters are specified in `params.py`.
+The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.

+6. **Get the analytical variables by running a sequence of calculations and output the final dataframe:**

+    Local: `bash 3_calculate_analytical_vars_local.sh`

     HPC:
-    - `sbatch 2_calculate_numerical_vars.sh`
     - `srun --pty --cpus-per-task=1 --mem=1G --time=00:05:00 --partition=quicktest bash`
     - `bash 3_calculate_analytical_vars.sh`

-    See the notebook **demo_scale_funcs.ipynb** for more on these calculations.
-Fitting parameters are specified in `params.py`.
-The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.
+The figures for the paper are produced in `4_plot_figures.py` and `demo_numerical_w_figs.ipynb`.

 You will now find two output files corresponding to the final database and its summary statistics: